Australia to block internet domains hosting extremist content during terror attacks

 It was not immediately clear how the move would affect media reporting of terror attacks or civil unrest.

-Sky News New Zealand was fined NZ$4,000 ($2,560) by New Zealand’s Broadcasting Standards Authority earlier this month for showing a number of edited clips taken from the alleged Christchurch attacker’s 17‑minute livestream video during its news broadcast.
+SKY Network Television Ltd was fined NZ$4,000 ($2,560) by New Zealand’s Broadcasting Standards Authority earlier this month for showing a number of edited clips taken from the alleged Christchurch attacker’s 17‑minute livestream video.

 The regulator said in its judgment that, while the broadcast was newsworthy, the clips contained disturbing violent content which could cause distress, or glorify the alleged attacker and promote his messages.